Academic Calendar 2024-2025

 Course Learning Outcomes:

-3. Develop an ability to analyse the power and racializing dynamics at play in social relationships and institutions, within Canada and North America
+3. Develop an ability to analyze the power and racializing dynamics at play in social relationships and institutions, within Canada and North America.

-4. Explain how power, privilege, and marginalisation are implicated in social structures and institutions
+4. Explain how power, privilege, and marginalization are implicated in social structures and institutions.

 SOCY 273 Social Psychology Units: 3.00